Centers of Gravity Calculator

 Supplier shipments are usually larger than customer shipments, on average.
 This makes supplier transport relatively cheaper.
 The lower transport rate makes suppliers pull Center of Gravity relatively less than customers do.

-Enter supplier and customer transport rate under section Parameters & Constraints - subsection Transport rates.
+Enter supplier transport rate in section Parameters & Constraints - Transport rates.

-Check "Suppliers" under section Parameter & constraints - subsection Supply options.
+Check "Suppliers" in section Parameter & constraints - Constraints.

 Non-unique products